Be a Part of Jax Book Fest 2025

 # Jax Book Fest: Writer's Day

 Join us for Jax Book Fest presents: "Writer's Day" from 10 a.m. - 3:30 p.m. on Saturday, September 13, in the Conference Center at the Main Library.
 There will be over a dozen different workshops—lead by publishers, authors, and other industry insiders.
-Spend the day with us and you'll attend up to 3 or 4 breakout sessions (each lasting one hour).
-Depending on which sessions you choose, you'll have the chance to meet representatives from traditional, small, hybrid/subsidy, and indie publishing including Indigo River Publishing, Kensington, BiblioBoard, and more (to be announced).
+Depending on which track(s) you choose (publishing, writing, or marketing), you'll have the chance to meet representatives from traditional, small, hybrid/subsidy, and indie publishing including Simon & Schuster, Indigo River Publishing, Kensington Publishing Corp.
+(Dafina), and BiblioBoard (Pressbooks Public).

-Open Call for Writers Groups, Associations, Publishers
+Open Call for Writers Groups, Literary Associations, Publishers

 Note: If you are an individual or group directly related to the advancement of the work of writers/illustrators and/or publishing and would like to take part in or set up a table at Jax Book Fest: Writer's Day, please email jplprograms@coj.net.
 Examples include: writer's groups, professional literary associations, professional editors, and small or independent publishers.